First cleanup FREE. No contracts. Text or call 631-802-9630. First cleanup FREE. Text 631-802-9630.

 Does Dog Poop Fertilize Your Lawn?
 (Spoiler: No)

 One of the most persistent myths among dog owners is that dog waste acts as a fertilizer for lawns.
-After all — cow manure fertilizes fields, right?
+After all cow manure fertilizes fields, right?
 Why not dog poop?
 The answer comes down to what dogs eat and how their waste differs fundamentally from agricultural fertilizer.
+Homeowners in lawn-conscious areas like Syosset usually see the turf damage quickly once waste starts accumulating.

 Why Dog Waste Is Not Fertilizer